-To date, more than 11,000 executives from 19 countries have taken part in the Manager Training Programme initiated by the German Federal Ministry for Economic Affairs and Energy (BMWi).
-Several thousand German companies have participated in the programme, which began in 1997 with Russia as the first partner country.
+To date, more than 13,000 executives from 19 countries have taken part in the Manager Training Programme initiated by the German Federal Ministry for Economic Affairs and Energy (BMWi).
+Every year, several thousand German companies participate in the programme, which began in 1997 with Russia as the first partner country.
 The most recent addition to the list of countries is Chile, which joined the programme in 2017.
 The aim is to facilitate mutual access to the other country's market for the executives and companies taking part, thus benefiting both sides.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is coordinating the programme on behalf of BMWi.
 Participants go on a four-week trip to Germany to improve their management skills, business conduct and negotiating techniques.
 Through visits to German companies, they also learn about work processes and marketing strategies – and develop solutions for restructuring their own companies.

 The programme thus helps to forge business contacts, mainly between small and medium-sized enterprises (SMEs) in the partner countries and Germany.
 Each group of 20 participants has contact with an average of 60 German SMEs.
 Many of them stay in touch through the alumni networks that they set up and become partners for German businesses.
 The alumni act as multipliers by sharing and disseminating their experience, thus playing an important role in their countries’ economic development and promoting cooperation with German companies.